StetHD/tarifa-book/usage/android.md

 }
 ```

-* `id` is the java package of the application.
+* `id` the java package of the application.
-* `product_name` is the final app name, the one you read on the screen
+* `product_name` the final app name which is shown on your devices's OS.
-* `product_file_name` is the name of the compiled .apk file
+* `product_file_name` the name of the compiled .apk file.

 ### Release

-To build the project in release mode, you need to tell tarifa where to find the keystore and the alias
+To build the project in release mode, you need to tell tarifa where to find the
-you want to use for signing the apk file.
-Each configuration having the both following attributes will be signed and
+keystore and the alias you want to use for signing the apk file.
+Each configuration
+having the `keystore_path` and `keystore_alias` attributes will be signed and build
-build in release mode.
-Usually, this informations are stored in the `private.json` file:
+in release mode.
+Usually this is stored in the `private.json` file:

 ```json
 {